jwGitHub9860/UdaSecurity/README.md

 A, Noyan.
 “How Do I Run My Program after Splitting It into Modules?” _Knowledge_, Udacity, 2021, knowledge.udacity.com/questions/483315.
 Accessed 24 Jul.
 2025.

+Azaw. “ Spilt the Security Service and Image Service into Modules in NEW Project?” _Knowledge_, Udacity, 2022, knowledge.udacity.com/questions/838167.
+Accessed 25 Jul.
+2025.

 GuruKulki, and dinox0r.
 “How to Know the Which Archetype an Existing Maven Project Is Built On?” _Stack Overflow_, 14 Nov.
 2013, stackoverflow.com/questions/19983017/how-to-know-the-which-archetype-an-existing-maven-project-is-built-on.
 Accessed 25 Jul.
 2025.

 James, and Gabriel Belingueres.
 “How to Find out Which Dependencies Need to Be Included?” _Stack Overflow_, 24 Nov.
 2011, stackoverflow.com/questions/8262540/how-to-find-out-which-dependencies-need-to-be-included.
 Accessed 24 Jul.
 2025.